The Boolean SATisfiability Problem and the orthogonal group $O(n)$: Abstract

 \section{Abstract}

-We explore the relations between the Boolean Satisfiability Problem with $n$ literals and the orthogonal group $O(n)$ and show that all solutions lie in the compact and disconnected real manifold of dimension $n (n-1)/2$ of this group.
+We explore the relations between the Boolean Satisfiability Problem with $n$ \myBooleanv{}s and the orthogonal group $\OO{n}$.
+We show that all $2^n$ possible solutions induce involutions of $\R^n$ that lie in the compact, disconnected real manifold of dimension $n (n-1)/2$ of $\OO{n}$.
+This result in turn gives a new unsatisfiability test within group $\OO{n}$.